 The Anglo Saxons believed that the tradition of kissing under the mistletoe originated from the legend of Freya the goddess of love, fertility and beauty.
 The legend said that men must kiss any young lady who stood unknowingly beneath the mistletoe without realising she was.
 Couples who were in love kissed and promised to marry under the mistletoe, while it was believed this predicted that they would have a long and happy marriage.

-The kissing bough was a popular decoration prior to the introduction of the Christmas tree.
+The kissing bough was a popular decoration prior to the introduction of the Christmas tree as beautifully described by whychristmas.com.
 This was a circular garland that was hung from the light in the centre of the room.
 It was decorated with apples, coloured paper and candles then a sprig of mistletoe hung down from the centre.
 The candles would be lit for the first time on Christmas Eve and thereafter for the twelve days of Christmas.

 In Scandinavia mistletoe was considered a plant of peace where enemies could come beneath to cease hostilities.
 The same went for married couples who were at war with one another they were expected to come under the mistletoe, kiss and make up.